 So what’s the connection between Anne of Green Gables and nutrition for kids?

 My first cookbook, given to me as a child, was the Anne of Green Gables Cookbook.
-I still have it (yes, that’s my book in the photo).
+I still have it.
 So, whenever I think of Anne of Green Gables, I think of cooking.
 Specifically, I think of my first times in the kitchen as a child.
 I remember pouring over the pages of this cookbook, carefully choosing the recipes that I would try.
 Saucy Chicken, Thousand Island Dressing, Diana Barry’s Favourite Raspberry Cordial, Coconut Macaroons, and Anne’s Liniment Cake were all made by a school-age, picky-eater, yours-truly.
 Not every recipe turned out.
 But I remember feeling very grown-up indeed as I made them.
 With the knowledge that I now have as a dietitian and child nutrition expert, I know that I was building self-efficacy, self-esteem, cooking skills, and food-confidence.
 It’s amazing what one little book did for my future nutritional health.

 And so, I want to encourage you to empower your kids with food by cooking with them.
 Teaching kids how to cook is an important life skill.
 One really can’t be a healthy eater if one doesn’t cook.
 And, cooking is learned by doing.